-This is an event of the Office of Academic Clinical Affairs (OACA) hosted by the Center for Bioethics and co-sponsored by the following U of MN units: the National Center for Gender Spectrum Health, the Institute for Sexual and Gender Health, the Medical School, the Department of Gender, Women, & Sexuality Studies, the Clinical & Translational Science Institute and the School of Public Health.
+This was an event of the Office of Academic Clinical Affairs (OACA) hosted by the Center for Bioethics and co-sponsored by the following U of MN units: the National Center for Gender Spectrum Health, the Institute for Sexual and Gender Health, the Medical School, the Department of Gender, Women, & Sexuality Studies, the Clinical & Translational Science Institute, the Center for Women, Gender, and Public Policy, and the School of Public Health.

-Kellan Baker, PhD, MPH, MA is the Executive Director of the Whitman-Walker Institute, the research, policy, and education arm of the Whitman-Walker Health System.
-Previously Kellan was a Senior Fellow at the Center for American Progress, where he worked on health and data collection policy at the federal and state levels and founded the Out2Enroll campaign, which helped the Affordable Care Act halve uninsurance among low-income LGBTQ people.
-Kellan currently serves as a consultant for the National Academy of Sciences, Engineering, and Medicine on a study assessing the health and well-being of LGBTQI+ populations, and he is an appointed member of an Academies consensus study committee convened to develop standards for the collection of sex, gender, and sexual orientation data for NIH.
-He holds a PhD in health policy and management from the Johns Hopkins School of Public Health, an MPH and MA from the George Washington University, and a BA with high honors from Swarthmore College.
+Kellan Baker, PhD, MPH, MA, is the Executive Director of the Whitman-Walker Institute, the research, policy, and education arm of the Whitman-Walker Health System.
+Previously Dr. Baker was a Senior Fellow at the Center for American Progress, where he worked on health and data collection policy at the federal and state levels and founded the Out2Enroll campaign, which helped the Affordable Care Act halve uninsurance among low-income LGBTQ people.
+Dr. Baker currently serves as a consultant for the National Academy of Sciences, Engineering, and Medicine on a study assessing the health and well-being of LGBTQI+ populations, and is an appointed member of an Academies consensus study committee convened to develop standards for the collection of sex, gender, and sexual orientation data for NIH.
+Dr. Baker holds a PhD in health policy and management from the Johns Hopkins School of Public Health, an MPH and MA from the George Washington University, and a BA with high honors from Swarthmore College.